commonsensesoftware/more-rs-di/guide/src/guide/extensibility.md

 # Extensibility

 Using dependency injection in your own application is certainly useful; however, the strength of the `more-di` crate really starts to shine when you enable DI composition across different crates.
-It effectively enables a DI ecosystem that crate library authors can elect to make required or opt into as as a conditional feature.
+It effectively enables a DI ecosystem that crate library authors can elect to make required or opt into as a conditional feature.

 ## Configuration